Depart-de-Sentier/happy_family/README.md

 * Participation in the registry

 ## LCIA data

+**See https://github.com/Depart-de-Sentier/happy_family/blob/main/LCIA/README.md for a specific proposal and working example.**

 We have LCIA XML formats in ecospold 1 (dead and buried), SimaPro CSV, olca-schema, ILCD, [lciafmt](https://github.com/USEPA/LCIAformatter), and the UNEP-SETAC [recommendation for regionalized LCIA](https://github.com/cmutel/regionalized-lcia-data-standard).